PayeeProof

 3. Sample responses

-These three shapes are enough for a practical first integration.
+These three shapes are enough for a practical first risk-control integration.

 SAFE